Project Coordinator at QES - IT-Online

-My client based in Cape Town (Northern Suburbs) is currently looking for a Project Co-Ordinator to join them on an independent contract basis
+My client based in Cape Town (Northern Suburbs) is currently looking for a Project Coordinator to join them on a contract basis

-- Monitors progress of the development projects within their area of responsibility and assists the Project Managers’ with the documentation when necessary
+Monitor progress of the development projects with their area of responsibility and assist the Project manager with the documentation when necessary

-- 50% allocation to each of the Sales Portal and improved Self-service projects

 - Knowledge of Project governance and project lifecycle requirements